-If a concern is employment that will be lost in fossil fuels, you can look to the need for water treatment and maintenance of other providers of clean energy as replacement employment.
+If a concern is employment that will be lost in fossil fuels, you can look to the need for water treatment and maintenance of other clean energy providers as replacement employment.
 There will always be jobs in the energy sector, regardless of where the energy is coming from.

-Renewable energy will eventually need to be the only source of energy utilized by homes, businesses, and hospitals.
-The sooner all industries can reach this goal, the sooner the environment can recover and the sooner people can once again breathe clean air.
+Renewable energy will eventually need to be the only energy source utilized by homes, businesses, and hospitals.
+The sooner all industries can reach this goal, the sooner the environment can recover, and the sooner people can once again breathe clean air.
 Before that can happen, renewable energy will need to be within reach of everyone.

 Latest posts by Paisley Hansen (see all)